-Skin cancer isn’t just from excessive time in the sun (for example, someone who was a lifeguard at the beach for many years).
-The deadly effects of UV rays can also come from an accumulation of small exposures, like walking your dog each day or driving in your car.
+Skin cancer isn’t just caused by long stretches of time in the sun (for example, being a lifeguard at the beach for many years).
+The deadly effects of UV rays can also accumulate over time from lots of small, short exposures, like walking your dog each day or driving in your car.

 Now that beautiful weather is here, we’re all itching to get out of the house more.
 When you do, practice sun safety!
 Remember the Skin Cancer Foundation’s tips to protect your skin in the sun:

 - Seek shade between 10 a.m. and 4 p.m.

 - Avoid tanning and never use UV tanning beds.